CSC207-UofT/course-project-mer/phase2/Progress_Report_Phase2.md

-* Distributed work throughout the group
+* Distributed work throughout the group.
-* Plans are to fulfill the original specification, as phase 1 was a rush
+* Plans are to fulfill the original specification, as phase 1 was a rush.
 ![Capture1](https://user-images.githubusercontent.com/90644967/145302508-0669710f-85b5-4a5f-9a39-a83f138ea0cc.PNG)

 ## Nov 25th:

 * [TODOs](https://github.com/CSC207-UofT/course-project-mer/blob/f6e04d634f1acc7d76c0b1a243007faea31543b3/app/src/main/java/com/mer/plamer/controller/UserControl.java#L50-L57) are used in our code this time to avoid missing important code segments.
-* Discussed about separating Presenter and Controller responsibilities
+* Discussed about separating Presenter and Controller responsibilities.
-* Discussed about various methods violating Clean Architecture in phase 1
+* Discussed about various methods violating Clean Architecture in phase 1.
-* Began implementation of PlaylistControl
+* Began implementation of PlaylistControl.
-* Updated SearchControl with more methods
+* Updated SearchControl with more methods.

 ## Nov 26th:

-* Discussed about details on serialization (TinyDB) and began its implementation
+* Discussed about details on serialization (TinyDB) and began its implementation.
-* Serialization prototype proved to work: User account information was able to be written to and read from local storage
+* Serialization prototype proved to work: User account information was able to be written to and read from local storage.

 ## Nov 27th:

-* Discussed and decided that LibraryAction classes do not have inheritance, since each Action classes have rather different responsibilities
+* Discussed and decided that LibraryAction classes do not have inheritance, since each Action classes have rather different responsibilities.
-* Deleted LibraryAction (The interface formerly implemented by LibraryAction classes)
+* Deleted [LibraryAction](https://github.com/CSC207-UofT/course-project-mer/commit/0cfbda87bb2fa75430dc4a476fd62e3d11d614a3) (The interface formerly implemented by LibraryAction classes).

 ## Nov 28th:

 * Finished part of the tests for completed classes.
-* Finished serialization for User
+* Finished serialization for User.
-* Track violated clean architecture, plans to fix were proposed
+* Track violated clean architecture, plans to [fix](https://github.com/CSC207-UofT/course-project-mer/blob/2ecfff0457caf4b9ba58ca381bd5a00e35c3053a/app/src/main/java/com/mer/plamer/usecases/TrackLibraryAction.java#L67-L77) were proposed.

 ## Nov 29th:

-* Met with TA during tutorial
+* Met with TA during tutorial.
-* Asked about separating responsibilities of presenters and controllers
+* Asked about separating responsibilities of presenters and controllers.
-* Asked about ways to resolve Clean Architecture violation when using TinyDB
+* Asked about ways to resolve Clean Architecture violation when using TinyDB.
-* Asked about packaging strategy for TinyDB (external package)
+* Asked about packaging strategy for TinyDB (external package).
-* Decided that we would hand in an a video demo at the end of this project
+* Decided that we would hand in an a video demo at the end of this project.

 ## Dec 3rd: